emcall/EBMInstallGuide/installation.md

 ---
 # EBM Installation Guide
-The following steps will convert a Mac Mini into a working EBM machine, ready to be hooked up to the printer hardware.
+The following steps will convert a Mac Mini into a working EBM machine, ready to be hooked up to the printer hardware or to serve as a work environment for engineers improving the code.

 It is very important to perform these steps in order, as many steps rely on setup from previous steps.
-Be sure to check the [troubleshooting doc](troubleshooting.md) if you run into an error.
+Be sure to check the troubleshooting doc if you run into an error.

 Code snippets should be run in Terminal with administrative privileges.

-All of the following instructions, as well as machine operations, need to be run as a user with full Administrator privileges named 'ebm'.
-If this user account does not exist, create it and sign in.
+All of the following instructions, as well as machine operations, need to be run as an Administrator.

 ## 1. Download and Install Dependencies

+### a) Create user 'ebm'

+If there is no user account named 'ebm', create it by going to System Settings, then Users and Groups.
+Give the account full Administrator privileges.
+Sign into this account.

-### a) Install XCode
+### b) Install XCode

 Xcode can be found in the App Store.
-Install with default settings.
+Install it with default settings.

-### b) Download this repository
+### c) Download this repository

-The repository should be created in root for user *ebm* (`/Users/ebm` or `~`).
+The repository should be cloned into root for the user *ebm* (`/Users/ebm` or `~`).
-Run:
+To clone the repository, run:
 ```
 cd ~
 git clone https://[USERNAME]@bitbucket.org/teamodb/ebm-code.git